delucca/template/CUSTOMIZATION_RUNBOOK.md

 # Customization Runbook

-After copying this template, you must execute the following steps to finish customizating your repository:
+After copying this template, you must execute the following steps to finish customizing your repository:

 * [ ] [CONTRIBUTING.md][contribting]: Replace all occurences of `<repository-name>` with your repository's name
 * [ ] [doc/guides/contributing/pull-requests.md][pull-requests-doc]: Replace all occurrences of `<repository-url>` with your repository's URL